Let’s explore some of the best JS frameworks available in the markets for web application development.

 Mithril is currently being used by companies like Nike and Fitbit and other open-source platforms like Lichess.
 Mithril makes use of a sophisticated and optimized virtual DOM algorithm to minimize the amount of DOM updates.

-The reason why Mithril supports a rendering model that recreates the whole of the virtual DOM tree is to provide a declarative API, which makes it easier to manage UI complexity.
+Mithril supports a rendering model that recreates the whole of the virtual DOM tree to provide a declarative API, which makes it easier to manage UI complexity.
 Mithril is known to be pragmatic since it is straightforward to learn components, routing, and XHR in less than 15 minutes to start building applications.

 - Core feature: Mithril gives hierarchical MVC components, URL routing, safe-by-default templates, customizable data binding.